PathwayCommons/cpath2/README.md

 instance; try to find e.g. all the pathways there with `http://localhost:8080/search?q=*&type=pathway` (remove `type` parameter to list all the objects; use "Accept:application/xml" header to get XML instead of JSON result).

+Alternatively, can run the demo/dev app as:

+    mvn spring-boot:run

 ## Configuration

 ### Working directory